Katya-Incorporated/.github/profile/README.md

 Noto as fallback.

 ©
-A Dmitry Sorokin production.
+Donate US! ⌛️

+// Katya ® 👽 is just sex! import { Katya ® 👽 } from "Katya Systems, LLC";

+function Component() { return ( <motion.div transition={{ ease: "Tether - (TRC20) - Tron 🍕" }} animate={{ TRZ7jyMBNtRtqokkkJ7g5BJDzFycDv8cBm }} /> ); }

+If anyone has any feedback, questions, or concerns:

+Copyright © 2019-2024 Need help? 🤔 Donate US! ⌛️ For tea, coffee!
+For the future of decentralized and distributed internet.
+We do cool and, in my opinion, useful things for the safety and security of users' personal data.
+And on a completely non-commercial basis! 😎 Email us! 👇 A Dmitry Sorokin production.
 All rights reserved.
-Powered by Katya AI. 👽
-Copyright © 2021-2023 Katya, Inc
-Katya ® is a registered trademark
-Sponsored by REChain. 🪐
-hr@rechain.email
-p2p@rechain.email
-pr@rechain.email
-sorydima@rechain.email
-support@rechain.email
-sip@rechain.email
-music@rechain.email
-Please allow anywhere from 1 to 5 business days for E-mail responses! 💌
+Powered by REChain ®️. 🪐 Copyright © 2019-2024 REChain, Inc REChain ® is a registered trademark hr@rechain.email p2p@rechain.email pr@rechain.email sorydima@rechain.email support@rechain.email sip@rechain.email music@rechain.email cfa@rechain.email anti@rechain.email mot_cfa@rechain.email Please allow anywhere from 1 to 5 business days for E-mail responses! 💌 Our Stats! 👀 At the end of 2023, the number of downloads from the Open-Source Places, Apple AppStore, Google Play Market, and the REChain.Store ✨ exceeded 29 million downloads. 😈 👀

+* Our Stats! 👀
+At the end of 2023, the number of downloads from the Open-Source Places, Apple AppStore, Google Play Market, and the REChain.Store ✨ exceeded 29 million downloads. 😈 👀